Barnsley Pals: Egypt

 On 29 November 1915, 31st Division received warning orders to join the British Expeditionary Force (BEF) in France, and advance parties set out for the embarkation ports of Folkestone and Southampton.
 At the last minute, the destination was changed to Egypt, the advance parties were recalled, and on 26 December the troops embarked at Devonport, the 13th and 14th Y&L aboard HM Transport Andania, with some men of 14th Y&L working to make up for a shortage of ship's stokers.
 The Andania reached Port Said on 11 January 1916, where 31st Division had concentrated by 23 January.
 It then travelled by train to take over No 3 Section of the Suez Canal defences, with the Barnsley battalions at El Ferdan.
 Here the men underwent training as well as providing working parties for the defences.
-On 26 February orders arrived to reverse the process and the division began re-embarking at Port Said, two companies of 14th Y&L with 12th Y&L aboard HMT Briton on 10 March, the rest of the Barnsley battalions aboard HMT Megantic on 11 March.
+On 26 February, orders arrived to reverse the process, and the division began re-embarking at Port Said, two companies of 14th Y&L with 12th Y&L aboard HMT Briton on 10 March, the rest of the Barnsley battalions aboard HMT Megantic on 11 March.
 They unloaded at Marseille on 15–17 March and then joined the division concentrating in the Somme area.
 They remained on the Western Front for the rest of the war.

 31st Division was part of the BEF's concentration of troops in the Somme sector preparing for that summer's 'Big Push', the Battle of the Somme.
 The ex-miners of the 13th Y&L were employed in assisting the RE tunnelling companies, both in deep mining under the German lines and in digging 'Russian saps' out under No man's land.
-These were shallow tunnels that could be unroofed to provide ready-made communication trenches forwards from the British front line.
+These were shallow tunnels that could be unroofed to provide ready-made communication trenches forward from the British front line.
 The battalion provided three shifts of 100 men each day.
 The rest of the Barnsleys sent parties forwards from their billets at Mailly-Maillet for instruction in Trench warfare by 48th (South Midland) Division and then took responsibility for their own section of line on 3 April.
 The battalions spent several periods in April–June holding the line in front of Colincamps, suffering their first battle casualties from enemy shellfire and trench raids.
-Out of the line they provided working parties to repair damaged trenches and to dig new assembly and communication trenches for the forthcoming offensive.
-On 5 June the battalions moved to Gézaincourt for training, including practice assaults by the whole brigade over a mock-up of the German trenches.
+Out of the line, they provided working parties to repair damaged trenches and to dig new assembly and communication trenches for the forthcoming offensive.
+On 5 June, the battalions moved to Gézaincourt for training, including practice assaults by the whole brigade over a mock-up of the German trenches.